YN1752/Human-Activity-Recognition/README.md

 - Our proposed solution involved using Convolutional Neural Networks (CNNs) for feature extraction and Long Short-Term Memory (LSTM) networks for temporal sequence learning.
 - By combining the capabilities of CNNs with the temporal reasoning of LSTMs, we aimed to achieve high accuracy in activity recognition.
 - UCF50 dataset was used for this project
+- Autotagging functionality was also implemented, which printed tags for the recognized activity.